Overview

 The Rulebook can be accessed through the Settings app:

-- Select the App Launcher in the upper left-hand corner of Practifi.
+- Click the App Launcher in the upper left-hand corner of Practifi.

 - Select the Settings app from the drop-down menu.

-- Once in the Settings app, use the Navigation menu and select the Rulebook page.
+- Once in the Settings app, click the caret on the Navigation menu and select the Rulebook page.

 On the Rulebook page, you'll find a list of all active and inactive rules created in your Practifi instance.
 There are also a number of pre-built rules for different scenarios.
 To learn more about enabling these in your organization, reach out to your Practifi contact.